How to Use Custom Feedback Templates

 “Performance feedback plays a vital role in boosting employee performance and expediting growth.
 It helps managers help employees grow, develop, and improve.” – Kristin Ryba, Author, Quantum Workplace

 Analyze the data regularly to identify trends and issues.
-Research from Gartner shows that aligning individual goals with company objectives can boost employee performance by 22%.
-Use this information to refine templates so they connect personal feedback with broader organizational goals.
+Use what you find to refine templates so they connect personal feedback with broader organizational goals.

 Finally, make feedback collection an opportunity for learning.
 Include tips and links to resources within surveys to help users better understand the system and improve their engagement.
 This approach turns feedback into a tool for continuous improvement and growth.